Accelerating and Streamlining the Purchase Requisition(PR) Management Process

-How Important is Purchase Requisition for your Business?
+How Important is Purchase Requisition (PR) for Your Business?

 Does your business need a purchase requisition process?
 For small businesses, where the volume of purchases is low, managing and tracking the expenses may not be a challenge.
 In the medium to large organizations where the volume of purchases is high, a proper method for tracking expenses is required.
 Irrespective of whether the business is small or large, having a standardized purchase requisition and purchase order procedure is important for smooth and efficient operations.

 The purchase request form is an internal document generated by the department that requires goods and services.
 Routing your purchases through a PR ensures that goods are not directly ordered from the vendor.
 A purchase requisition helps you keep your purchase orders and invoices in check.